 At Sustainable Milton, we spend a lot of time thinking about how Milton residents can take action to reduce the impacts of Climate Change.
 We strongly encourage every Milton resident to opt into the 100% Green electricity option in Milton’s Community Electricity Aggregation program.

-In this period of rising energy prices, you will have the confidence of a stable, competitive electricity price that’s fixed until November 2024.
+In this period of volatile energy prices, you will have the confidence of a stable, competitive electricity price that’s fixed until November 2024.
 You’ll also know that every kilowatt-hour your household uses is matched by a kilowatt-hour of clean, renewable energy delivered into the New England grid, which is the foundation of Massachusetts’s plan to achieve net-zero greenhouse emissions by 2050.
 For the average Milton household, the extra cost is less than the cost of a Boston Globe subscription and is tax deductible.

 How to Sign Up: